manikiran22/Shooter-Capsule/README.md

 # Shooter-Capsule
-Game on Map Genration and AI enemy shooter
+Game on Map Genration and AI enemy shooter and different guns.